Cognigy/Documentation/docs/en/docs/live-agent/settings/teams.md

 ## Assign a Team to a Conversation

-To assign a team to a conversation within Live Agent, you can use a **manual** or **automatic** routing modes.
+To manually assign a team to a conversation within Live Agent, follow these steps:

+1. Open the Live Agent interface.
+2. In the left-side menu of Live Agent, click **Conversations**.
+3. Go to the relevant conversation.
+4. In the **Details** menu, go to the **Conversation Actions** section.
+5. From the **Assigned Team** list, select a team that can be assigned to this conversation.
+Note that the previously selected agent in the **Assigned Agent** list should be a part of this team.

-All added Agents will be notified when a conversation is assigned to their team.
+The conversation will be assigned to the team.
-Go to [Conversation Routing overview](./../conversation/conversation-routing/overview.md) describing routing mode options and how to set a conversation limit per Agent.

 ## More Information